 As a result of the Leadership Class, participants are inspired to serve Fort Worth as community trustees by bringing their resources to bear for the good of the community and connecting with others to make that impact stronger.
 What graduates have to say about the Leadership Class.

 The Leadership Class begins with a two-day retreat in September followed by eight monthly day-long sessions and a two-day closing retreat in May.
-Tuition for the program is $2,200 with a limited number of partial scholarships available depending on individual circumstances.
+Tuition for the program is $2,600 with a limited number of partial tuition waivers available depending on individual circumstances.
 Click here to apply.